jmsell1/Function-Code/README.md

-## Function Code
+# Function Code
+## Summer of 2021

-Repository containing scripts for random sampling/resizing/saving of images, and creation of artifacts (blur, compression, etc.) into those images
+Repository containing python scripts for random image processing, creation of artifacts (blur, compression, etc.), and results from multiple tests.